joe-the-ark/ark/README.md

 ## Git Notes for backend and frontend developers
 If you work on your local branches, make sure to do a `git pull origin master` before you merge your changes into the master branch or before you do a Pull-Request.
 This is very important to avoid merge conflicts.
 ## How to run the project
-- If you didn't installed meta library yet
+- If you have not installed the meta library yet...
-    - Please under the ```meta/backend/src/``` directory, run ```python3 setup.py install``` to install meta library.
+    - Please, under the ```meta/backend/src/``` directory, run ```python3 setup.py install``` to install the meta library.
-    - If you have already installed it, please continue to the next step.
+    - If you have already installed the meta library, please continue to the next step.
 - Please goto the ```backend/``` directory ( !!! not ```meta/backend/```!!! )
 - If you are launching the backend for the first time type
     - ```python3 manage.py migrate``` to create the database file